-Following conditions has to be met by the visitors willing to come to Bhutan from 5th August 2021 onwards:
+Following page summarizes entry conditions which need to be met by the visitors willing to come to Bhutan from as of 14 November 2021

 - Visas or permits and all tour arrangements can only be processed through registered tour operator like Firefox Tours.